Registration Now Open for MYWW 2021, July 19–23

 Stephanie Land’s bestselling debut memoir Maid: Hard Work, Low Pay, and a Mother’s Will to Survive recounts her harrowing saga as a single mom navigating the poverty trap.

-Maid will be adapted as a series for Netflix by John Wells Productions (ER, The West Wing, Shameless) and Margot Robbie’s LuckyChap Entertainment.
+Maid is being adapted as a series for Netflix by John Wells Productions (ER, The West Wing, Shameless) and Margot Robbie’s LuckyChap Entertainment.

 After years of barely scraping by, Land graduated with a bachelor’s degree in English from the University of Montana in 2014 and started a career as a freelance writer.
 She writes about economic and social justice, domestic abuse, chronic illness, and motherhood, and has been published in The New York Times, The Washington Post, The Guardian, Vox, Salon, among many other outlets.
 She has worked with Barbara Ehrenreich at the Economic Hardship Reporting Project and is a writing fellow at the Center for Community Change.